 We recommend organizing your jewelry-making supplies so you can actually find the tool you need – easily.
 You’ll need some special pliers to help you make great looking loops and a set of workhorse pliers, including (what we think) is the best flush wire cutter.
 And, it is worth investing in a tumbler and steel shot.
 It will polished and work hardens metal, making it easy to clean all of the jewelry you make and acquire.
 Hammers – you need more than one and we tell you why!
 Check out all of the supplies we recommend you have in your studio for making jewelry.

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.

 Organizing Your Jewelry Making Supplies

-Here are two bench top tool organizers that keep all of your tools and supplies so you can easily find them.
+Here are a few bench-top tool organizers that keep all of your tools and supplies in place so you can easily find them.

-Doing Wirework?
-Here are some of our favorite tools!
+Here are some of our favorite wirework tools.